casid/jte/docs/jte-models.md

 ### Static vs. Dynamic

 `StaticTemplates` is built so that it calls directly to jte generated render classes, with no reflection used. **This is good for a production build**.
+It builds on the outputs of [precompiled templates](pre-compiling.md).

 `DynamicTemplates` delegates to a `TemplateEngine`, so it can be set up to hot-reload templates. **This is good for development**.
 You will still have to rerun the build if @params of a template are changed.